 Be sure to keep a copy of your manuscript and any other materials you send us to guard against loss or other mishap.

 Sky & Telescope's editors take great pains to ensure that all the text we publish is clear, concise, engaging, and both grammatically and factually correct.
 If you want your manuscript to survive the editing process relatively unscathed, you'll take great pains to write it that way.
 Among other things, you should

 - Never submit a rough draft, only a polished one

-- Favor the active voice (astronomers discovered planet) over the passive voice (a planet was discovered by astronomers)
+- Favor the active voice ("astronomers discovered a planet") over the passive voice ("a planet was discovered by astronomers")

 - Favor active verbs, and avoid the overuse of "is," "are," and all other incarnations of “to be” (the most boring verb in the English language)